golf1052/base16-generator/CONTRIBUTING.md

 2. Copy `reference-theme/base16-ocean-dark.json` into the `themes` directory and debug the extension to make sure the changes have the desired effect.
 3. Repeat 1 and 2 until you are ready to publish your changes.
 4. Modify `builder/templates/vscode/templates/default.mustache` to reflect the changes made in `reference-theme/base16-ocean-dark.json`.
 Follow the template hex variables found [here](https://github.com/chriskempson/base16/blob/master/builder.md#template-variables).
-5. Copy `builder/templates/vscode/templates/default.mustache` to `/path/to/base16-builder/templates/vscode/templates/` (see step 4 from [Setup Builder](#Setup-Builder).
-6. Follow the steps in Generate Themes
+5. Follow the steps in Generate Themes

 ## Pushing Changes